OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">clamp material roughness along paths to some extent (set value to [0..1]), to prevent fireflies from indirect caustics.
+        <p class="scene-class-attr-comment">clamp material roughness along paths to some extent (set value to [0..1]), to prevent fireflies from indirect caustics.
 Warning: Using this technique is biased</p>

     </p>